Name: Garavice Memorial Park of the victims of Fascist Terror (Spomen-područje Garavice)

 In 1949, a modest memorial plaque was constructed at the foot of Garavice Hill in order to commemorate the massacres that occurred at the site However, by 1969, plans were being organized by the municipality of Bihać to create a more ambitious memorial complex at the Garavice site.
 Yet, nearly a decade would pass before plans and designs were prepared, and then even longer before the project's construction actually began.
 Some allege that these delays were related to uncertainties about the exact numbers killed at Garavice, as well as accusations that the Yugoslav government wished to minimize the site due to the incendiary ethnic tensions for which Garavice acted as a flash-point.
 Ultimately, it was famed architect Bogdan Bogdanović who was eventually approached to design the memorial complex, who had already distinguished himself creating memorials for mass tragedies, such as with his monument at Jasenovac.
 He was the unanimous choice for all parties involved.
 Sources assert that Bogdanović was especially attracted to the Bihać proposal as its main focus was to be 'universality', while issues of ethnicity and victim numbers were to given a less central focus.

+During his design of the Garavice monument, Bogdanović went through several different concepts before settling on his final design.
+One discarded idea was a concept of a massive 'tree planter'-like vessel at the center of the memorial site.
+Drawings for this discarded concept can be found at 'Arhiva Modernizma' at THIS link.
+When Bogdanović formulated his final design, construction work on the project began in 1980.
 Funding for the Garavice project was a shared venture between the municipality of Bihać, the Bihać chapter of SUBNOR, the government of the SR of Bosnia, the local community and supporting groups in other areas of Yugoslavia.
 The completed memorial was officially unveiled to the public on July 27th, 1981 (Photo 4), a day chosen as it marked the 40th anniversary of the start of local resistance efforts against Axis occupation.
 The main speaker during the inaugural ceremonies was Hamdija Pozderac, who was part of the Presidency of the Central Committee of the League of Communists of Yugoslavia.
 During his speech, sources relate that Pozderac referred to the monument at as a symbol of "togetherness, humanism, freed om, and Brotherhood and Unity" The memorial in which Bogdanović created was 15 stone column monoliths (4-6m tall) (Photo 3), which he referred to as his 'Mourning Women'.

 Photo 4: Opening day at the Garavice Memorial Complex in Bihać, June 1981